Gantt Chart to Plan Project Timeline

 Freedom to Design

 Having experienced micromanagement myself, I didn't want to limit any creative ideas my design team had.
 I took a First Principle's Approach, getting the team fixed on a common goal before allowing them to explore potential solutions.
-While I was always ready to assist, my team produced the following mockups with minimal interference.
+Together, we rapidly iterated on potential designs using the Palette Design System.
+This allowed us to make changes on a component level, rather than individually.
+The final mockups, shown below, were translated into a website using Webflow.

 Picking a Viable Path Forward